prestonharberts/fedora-40-configuration/docs/extensions.md

     - Left padding: 0
     - Right padding: 0
   - Label
-    - Switch to the most recent source automatically: On
     - Hide when paused: Off
     - Max string length (each field): 150
     - Button placeholder (can be left empty): Empty